Effective lagrangian for a mass dimension one fermionic field in curved spacetime: Final Remarks

 \section{Final Remarks}

-In this work we completed the program of deriving the effective lagrangian for a mass-dimension-one fermionic field in a curved space-time with slowly varying background field in a quasilocal situation.
+In this work we completed the program of deriving the effective lagrangian for a mass-dimension-one fermionic field in a curved space-time with slowly varying background field in a quasi-local situation.
 We also have computed the one-loop corrections in the finite temperature situation.

-More than an academic exercise, we highlight some cosmological applications of the present study.
+More than an academic exercise, we highlight some cosmological applications of the present study, {at least in the cases of smooth and adiabatic background evolution}.
 In the zero temperature case, we have analyzed two different cases, corresponding to an early time universe and a late time universe.
 In the zero temperature limit we have seen that in the limit $H\approx m_{pl} \gg m \gg \phi$ and $\xi>1/2$ a positive quantum cosmological term appears naturally, which may be responsible for the accelerated inflationary expansion after about $t\sim H^{-1}\sim 10^{-43}$s, where the quantum effects are to be relevant.
 For the late time evolution we studied the limit $\dot{\phi}\ll H\phi$, $\ddot{\phi}\ll H\dot{\phi}$ and $\phi \approx constant$, which corresponds to a model with a time varying cosmological term already studied in \cite{sajf}, but here with the corresponding quantum correction, whose solution for the scale factor is also of accelerating type, an exponential growth.
-A most complete model should, eventually, also include additional matter components, as radiation and barionic matter.
+A most complete model should, eventually, also include additional matter components, as radiation and baryonic matter.

 In the case of finite temperature corrections, the cosmological scenery studied was that one corresponding to late time expansion with low temperature limit and also $m\sim \phi \gg H_0$, leading to an interesting contribution of the temperature correction acting like a cosmological constant term, and setting a limit to the mass of the field of about $10^{-9}$eV in order to reproduce the value of the the standard model.
 This contribution comes exclusively from the finite temperature correction.